PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Six1.md

 In front of them stood three men; around an anvil-workbench.
 One banged a glowing strip of metal.
 The other two concentrated on piers they clasped.
 None of them looked towards Tom or The Tailor, or even noticed them.

-The Tailor just stood there.
-They just inside the doorway.
-Tom wanted him to move with rising anxiety that she was blocking the doorway, she slid off The Tailor's shoulders.
-Two people approached as she landed on the floor behind The Tailor.
-Partially watching from behind him she saw a large, burley man with a tall thin boy straddling just behind him.
+The Tailor just stood there, just inside the doorway.
+Tom wanted him to move, feeling a rising anxiety from blocking the doorway so conspicuously.
+She slid off The Tailor's shoulders.
+Two people approached as she landed on the floor behind him.
+She partially watched from behind him; a large, burley man with a tall thin boy straddling just behind him.

 "Hello again", The Tailor said cheerfylly to the burley man.